Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 traditional jazz, bluegrass, gospel, rhythm and blues, mainstream jazz, light rock, Dixieland.
 One of the

-mainstays is George Foley on piano.
+George Foley on piano.
 He plays there once or twice a week and encourages sit-ins while he plays

 some 1920’s through 1930’s material.
 Not only is he a brilliant pianist, he also is a great vocalist and astute